-A checkpoint, first introduced as a lamppost in Sonic 1, will save the player's progress throughout a level.
+A checkpoint, first introduced as a lamppost in Sonic the Hedgehog, will save the player's progress throughout a level.
 The player can restart from an activated checkpoint if they die.
-Checkpoints also serve as the entrance to a special stage in Sonic 2 and the entrance to a bonus stage in Sonic 3, Sonic & Knuckles and Sonic Mania
+Checkpoints also serve as the entrance to a Special Stage in Sonic the Hedgehog 2 and the entrance to a Bonus Stage in Sonic the Hedgehog 3, Sonic & Knuckles and Sonic Mania

-The 8-bit version of Sonic the Hedgehog, uses arrow monitors (point markers (ポイントマーカー) in Japan) as checkpoints.
-Destroying the monitor create a checkpoint however, the current time is not recorded and you start with 1:30 minutes after your death.
+The 8-bit version of Sonic the Hedgehog, uses Arrow Monitors (Point Markers (ポイントマーカー) in Japan) as checkpoints.
+Destroying the monitor creates a checkpoint; however, the current time is not recorded and the player starts with 1:30 minutes after a death.
 Sonic Blast uses the same system, the only difference being that the pictured arrow is red as opposed to yellow.

 Arrow monitor in Sonic Blast.

-The Mega Drive version of Sonic the Hedgehog 2 introduced the star post (again called point markers (ポイントマーカー) in Japan), with a look quite similar to Sonic 1's lampposts, except that the bulb is replaced by a star disc.
-When Sonic runs past the star post, the disc starts flashing and, if the player has enough rings, revolving stars appear which enable access to a special stage.
-Sonic the Hedgehog 3 and Sonic & Knuckles also use star posts to access the bonus stage, as does Sonic Mania.
+The Mega Drive version of Sonic the Hedgehog 2 introduced the Star Post (again called Point Markers (ポイントマーカー) in Japan), with a look quite similar to Sonic 1's Lampposts, except that the bulb is replaced by a star disc.
+When Sonic or Tails runs past the Star Post, the disc starts flashing and, if the player has enough Rings, revolving stars appear which enable access to a Special Stage.

-- Rotating Maze: Yellow stars with red border.
+- Slot Machine: Yellow stars with red border; requires 20-34 Rings.

-The next game in the Classic series, Sonic 4 also uses this version of the checkpoint without the revolving stars.
+Sonic the Hedgehog 4 also uses this version of the checkpoint without the revolving stars.

 Most later Sonic the Hedgehog games gave checkpoints which serve little else than to save progress.
 They take a variety of forms and use different names, but the result is the same.

-Sonic Heroes uses check points (チェックポイント) indicated by a floating yellow star enclosed in a red circle.
-These return as checkpoints in Sonic Rush in the West, but are once again called point markers in Japan.
+Sonic Heroes uses Check Points (チェックポイント) indicated by a floating yellow star enclosed in a red circle, though E3 builds such as the GameCube port had the fade effect yellow.
+These return as Checkpoint Markers in Sonic Rush in the West, but are once again called Point Markers (ポイントマーカー) in Japan.